evervault/evervault-js/README.md

 ## Testing

-`pnpm test` will run all unite tests in the repo.
+`pnpm test` will run all unit tests in the repo.

 `pnpm e2e:test` will run all Playwright e2e tests in the repo.